MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 A subarray is a contiguous part of an array.

+# LeetCode 54.
+Spiral Matrix

+Given an m x n matrix, return all elements of the matrix in spiral order.

 # LeetCode 56.
 Merge Intervals

 Given an array of intervals where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.